luminescent-recliners/pokemon-board-game/README.md

 1. Roll the dice
 1. Check the number of positions in both direction and offer player options:
-  1. If other players on spot, can battle or trade - not implemented yet
+  * If spot has a pokemon then try to catch pokemon - implemented
-  1. If spot is city, can exchange pokemon in box, battle gym leader or heal - not implemented yet
+  * If other players on spot, can battle or trade - not implemented yet
-  1. If spot is event pick an event card and do what it says - not impelemented yet
+  * If spot is city, can exchange pokemon in box, battle gym leader or heal - not implemented yet
-  1. If spot has a pokemon then try to catch pokemon
+  * If spot is event pick an event card and do what it says - not impelemented yet

 ## Requirements